fastrivertech/fhir-mpi/README.md

 ### 5.9 Delete Operation

-The delete operation uses the FHIR delete interaction to delete a patient resource or a master patient resource.
-Deleting a patient resource updates the master patient resource that associated with.
-It is not required to permanently remove a patient resource.
+The delete operation uses the FHIR delete interaction to delete a patient resource or a patient master resource.
+The FHIR EMPI Interface does not introduce a specific operation.
+Removing a patient resource requires to update the patient master resource associated.
+A patient master resource will be deleted after the last patient resource of the related patient master identifier removes.
+The EMPI triggers to reevaluate the potential duplicates after a deletion.
+It is not necessary to remove patient resource permanently.
+Both soft deletion and hard deletion are acceptable.
+For healthcare information system best practice, the patient information deleted shall remain in the transaction log which is used for recovering in the future.

 ### 5.10 Undelete Operation

-The undelete operation “$undelete” recovers the patient resource that deleted in the delete transaction.
-It rolls back the delete transaction.
+The undelete operation “$undelete” recovers the patient resource that eliminated in the delete transaction.
+The undelete process rolls back the delete transaction.

 ### 5.11 History Operation